 Accsense Electrocorder: Powerfully Measured

 The average voltage supply from many national grids around the world is often higher than the ideal operating voltage for most electrical equipment from lighting to motors.
 For example, a 230V linear appliance used on a 240V supply will take 4.3% more current and will consume almost 9% more electricity than at 230V.
-As a result sites fitted with a voltage optimization system often achieve reductions in the region of 5 to 15% for energy consumption, costs, and carbon emissions!
-To get started in your own voltage optimization application, the first step is to monitor and identify your present incoming voltage levels.
-Accsense Electrocorder data loggers are single solutions which enable you to determine this for yourself.
+As a result, sites fitted with a voltage optimization system often achieve reductions in the region of 5 to 15% for energy consumption, costs, and carbon emissions!
+To get started in your own voltage optimization application and reduce your energy consumption, the first step is to monitor and identify your present incoming voltage levels.
+Accsense Electrocorder data loggers are solutions which enable you to determine this for yourself.

 With a voltage data logger you can perform:

 Data measurement– Identify voltage optimization areas and savings

 Ongoing data logging– Capture your voltage profile in detail